matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

 ## Unstable prefix

-Servers will indicate support for the new endpoint via a non-empty value for feature flag `org.matrix.msc2716` in `unstable_features` in the response to `GET /_matrix/client/versions`.
+Servers will indicate support for the new endpoint via a `true` value for feature flag `org.matrix.msc2716` in `unstable_features` in the response to `GET /_matrix/client/versions`.